denis-stepanov/advent/README.md

 # Note that escaping shall not be used in this case
 (advent-pyenv) $ db-djv-pg import -o *

-# Import the entire AdVent DB snapshot
+# Import the entire AdVent DB snapshot and make sure the database has nothing else
-(advent-pyenv) $ db-djv-pg import DB
+(advent-pyenv) $ db-djv-pg import -s DB

 # Rename a jingle (e.g., to correct flags)
 (advent-pyenv) $ db-djv-pg rename FR_6TER_220903_ELEMENTARY1_1 FR_6TER_220903_ELEMENTARY1_3

 # Same but on disk.
-Jingle name is stored inside the file, so better use the tool when it comes to rename files
+Jingle name is stored inside the file, so it is better to use the tool when it comes to rename files
 (advent-pyenv) $ db-djv-pg rename FR_6TER_220903_ELEMENTARY1_1.djv FR_6TER_220903_ELEMENTARY1_3.djv

 # Delete one jingle